Spread the Word: Not the Germs!

 Stay home, rest and stay hydrated if you are sick.

-Avoid going to class, work, student organization meetings, or other in-person meetings and keep your distance from others; this will help prevent spreading your illness to other students.
-According to the Centers for Disease Control & Prevention (CDC), it’s recommended that you stay at home for at least 24 hours after your fever is gone (without the use of medicine) except to obtain medical care or other necessities.
+Avoid going to class, work, student organization meetings, or other in-person meetings and keep your distance from others.
+It's recommended by the CDC that you stay at home for at least 24 hours after your fever is gone (without the use of medicine) except to obtain medical care or other necessities.

 Cover coughs and sneezes with tissue or elbow.